maxray/one-planet/README.md

 This plugin is currently using `smtp.gmail.com` for SMTP

-### Use WP Udated to allow updates via the WP dashboard
+### Use WP Updater to allow updates via the WP dashboard

+I had to change ther git ingnore..